Archives 2024

 More about the industry

 It seems that everyone is eager to make money at women’s expense, and even more so, when it comes to Black women.
 There is no reason, why hair products marketed specifically to us, should be super expensive, other than being greedy and exploitative.
-That means we need to do our due diligence in terms of researching these products as well as working with specialists if necessary.
-Also, recognize that diet and nutrition play a huge role too in terms of hair health.
-While I tend to stick with mostly my own DIY recipes, I don’t skimp on high quality hair care brands that are safe.
+This means we need to do our due diligence by researching these products and working with specialists if necessary.
+Also, recognize that diet and nutrition play a huge role in hair health.
+While I tend to stick with mostly my DIY recipes, I don’t skimp on high quality hair care brands that are safe.
 I specifically look for brands that are entirely Black owned with good ingredients.
-Keep in mind that this is “my” list of ingredients that work for me, so again, do your research.
+Remember, that this is “my” list of ingredients that work for me, so again, do your own research.

 Rosemary Essential Oil